 So what are the best ways to rent your vacation homes?
-The following is a list of 21 of the best ways to earn more profits in 2020 from your vacation rentals, including several effective vacation rental marketing tips, how to best advertise your vacation rental properties, how to effectively manage your revenue, and how to improve your guest experience.
+The following is a list of 21 of the best ways to earn more profits in 2022 from your vacation rental, including several effective vacation rental marketing tips, how to best advertise your vacation rental properties, how to effectively manage your revenue, and how to improve your guest experience.

 Guests value transparency and trust.
-If your rental house has construction going on across the street, don’t gloss over it.
+If your rental house has a construction service actively building across the street, don’t gloss over it.
 You will pay the price later after a guest leaves a negative review about not being informed or that you were deceitful in any way.

 Find a good way to communicate those aspects of your rental that are less desirable in an informative yet not off-putting way.
 The following are a couple of examples of how you can do this:

 “This part of Florida is growing rapidly, and there could be construction going on nearby during your stay.”

 “If you are unfamiliar with snow in Mammoth Lakes, it comes down fast and hard sometimes.
 We do our best to ensure that your driveway is kept plowed during storms.
 However, it is not uncommon to have several inches of snow per hour, and at times this might be hard to manage.”

 “Starting on April 1, our community pool will be closed so that we can make improvements and provide you with a poolside experience that is even better.
 On May 1, celebrate our pool’s reopening with us.”